Have a question?

 B42-Master Tsongkhapa (1357-1419): Tibetan Patriarch of the Geluk Sect– Tsongkhapa: A Buddha in the Land of Snows by Thupten Jinpa.

-B44-Master Thangtong Gyalpo (1361-1485): Tibetan Patriarch of the Shangpa Kalpa— King of the Empty Plain by Cyrus Stearns: Known as the wild engineer-saint of both Tibet and Bhutan, this heroic mahasiddha was known for his accomplishments in technology (he invented a process for building iron bridges that were amazing structures that lasted until modern times), the arts (he founded the first Tibetan Opera Drama troupe), medicine (some of his cures are still used in Tibetan medicine), and transmission of the highest dharmas of liberation.
+B44-Master Tangtong (Thangtong) Gyalpo (1361-1485): Tibetan Patriarch of the Shangpa Kalpa— King of the Empty Plain by Cyrus Stearns: Known as the wild engineer-saint of both Tibet and Bhutan, this heroic mahasiddha was known for his accomplishments in technology (he invented a process for building iron bridges that were amazing structures that lasted until modern times), the arts (he founded the first Tibetan Opera Drama troupe), medicine (some of his cures are still used in Tibetan medicine), and transmission of the highest dharmas of liberation.
 Although most unconventional in appearance and methods, he was also the most traveled of the early Tibetan holy men, traveling all over India, Afghanistan, probably Sri Lanka, and visiting the holy Mt.
 Wu-Tai in China.
 1 credit.

 B48-Master Jamgon Kongtrul (1813-1899): Tibetan founder of the nonsectarian Rime movement— The Life of Jamgon Kongtrul The Great: Jamgon Kongtrul Lodro Taye was one of the most prolific writers in the Tibetan world.
 His Retreat Manual on how to conduct and participate in a three-year/three-month/three-day retreat is still followed in some Tibetan traditions.
 1 credit.